 A leaking concrete block / cinder block foundation is a challenging reality for many homeowners living in homes built between 1920 and 1980.
-On this page we explain why block foundation walls leak and how these types of foundations are waterproofed.
+On this page we explain why block foundation walls leak and how concrete block foundation waterproofing is accomplished.

 How can you can tell if your block foundation leaks?

 You can easily tell if a concrete block foundation leaks just by observing the presence or absence of staining on the blocks.

 There is no denying it.
 If your foundation walls appear in any way similar to the images above, you have visual confirmation that your concrete block / cinder block walls either have water trapped inside the blocks or moisture wicking through them.
 If your walls do look like these images, it is highly likely that you have at least occasional basement leaks, with moisture wicking through the blocks and evaporating into the air in your basement causing a damp basement, and/or water entering your home beneath the basement floor slab.
 Unfortunately, these ideal conditions lead to the premature deterioration of your foundation walls.
 There is only one way to solve this problem: waterproof your foundation.

 The illustration below depicts the typical flow of water within concrete block basement walls.